tektutor/devops-dec-2023/Day1/README.md

      - BDD Frameworks
      - they also need learn little bit of administration skills ( Ansible, Puppet, Chef, Salt/Saltstack )
   - Operations Team
+    - need to learn infrastructure automation tools to provision machines locally or on cloud
+    - need to learn configuration management tools to automate software installations & configurations